cbmartinez42/python-pong-clone/README.md

-# python-pong-clone
+# Python Pong Clone
-A simple clone of Pong using Python
+A simple clone of Pong using Python.